sdsutariya/sdsutariya/README.md

 <h2>💫 About Me:</h2>
-- 👋 Hi, I’m sumit sutariya<br/>
+<center>👋 Hi, I’m sumit sutariya</center>center><br/>
 - 🌱 I’m currently working as software engineer.<br/>
-- 📫 you will reach me througth my email "sutariyasumit8000@gmail.com"<br/>
+- A passionate and creative full-stack developer and product engineer from 🇮🇳  with a strong intrest in Back end technologies and DevOps⚙️.<br/>

 <h3>🔭 I’m currently working on:</h3>
 - 👀 I’m Improving in mern stack web development and implementing microservices architecture.